MarkBrub/DES/README.md

 * Learned about common security principles of encryption algorithms
 * Learned step-by-step how DES operates

-This project was created to learn about process not secuirty so this code is most likely not safe for any real use
+This project was created to learn about process not secuirty